Parent Request for IEP Meeting Timeline

 So you try to call an emergency IEP meeting.
 Guess what?

 No really, there isn’t.
 You can look in IDEA, but you won’t find it there.
-And while I haven’t memorized all the state regs for all 50 states, I have yet to hear of one.
+And while I haven’t memorized all the state regulations for all 50 states, I have yet to hear of one.
 I am told that some states have defined it as 5, 10 or 30 days.
 But even 5 days is not “Today!”

 How long does the school have to respond to an IEP meeting request?

 They have as long as their state says they have.
-California says 5 days, I believe.
-Here are the regs:

 Appeal to their good nature.
 I’m being serious.
 That really is all you can do.
 You can explain to them why this is urgent to you.
 I’ve been trying to instill my sense of urgency about some things to my sons and husband for years, it hasn’t worked.
 Still, I keep trying.